Heritage & History is what makes Greenwood Tick!

 The city has proven its resiliency over the years and now demonstrates a great destination for history buffs.
 Many adventures await you in this historic little city:

 Visit the museum to learn of bygone days and enjoying a self-guided ‘Heritage Walking Tour’ through the downtown core.
-Explore the BC Copper Co. smelter ruins and take an Interpretative Forest driving tour to Phoenix, once known as the “highest city” in Canada.

 A guided tour of the court house located at city hall is a must.
 This beautiful old building is one of the finest wooden structures of its kind in the province and was used as a BC Supreme Court in the County of Yale.
 Tours can be arranged at the museum.